mio-geotech/Prediction-of-Subgrade-Resilient-Modulus/README.md

 The analyses were conducted using Python and the following principal libraries:

-- NumPy
+- numpy
 - pandas
+- matplotlib
 - scikit-learn
+- lightgbm
-- XGBoost
+- catboost
-- LightGBM
+- xgboost
-- CatBoost
+- shap
-- SHAP
+- openpyxl
-- Matplotlib
+- xlsxwriter

 The required packages are listed in `requirements.txt`.